platform-crew/locust-telemetry/docs/source/quickstart.rst

 options remain unchanged.
 For details on how Locust works, please refer to the official Locust `documentation <https://docs.locust.io/en/stable/index.html>`_.

-Once Locust is set up, the following steps demonstrate how to load and use the telemetry plugin.

-Load the core telemetry plugin in your Locust test script (e.g., locustfile.py):
+Once Locust is set up, load the core telemetry plugin in your Locust test script (e.g., locustfile.py):

 .. code-block:: python